apple/coremltools/docs-guides/_sources/source/convert-a-torchvision-model-from-pytorch.md

 )
 ```

-Torch.export path does not support image input yet, so it still uses tensor input
+Torch.export path does not support image input yet (as of Core ML Tools 8.0), so it still uses tensor input
 ```python
 # Using image_input in the inputs parameter:
 # Convert to Core ML using the Unified Conversion API.